igorwojda/android-showcase/README.md

 Feedback and new contributions are welcome whether it's through bug reports or new PRs.

 # Author
-[Follow me](https://twitter.com/igorwojda) on twitter to be up to date.
+[Follow me](https://twitter.com/igorwojda) on twitter to stay tuned.

 ![avatar.png](misc/image/avatar.png)